JohnReyGimenez/attendance-hub/README.md

 ## Features

-* **Dashboard:** Teachers can manage classrooms, assign BLE tags to students, and view daily attendance records.
+*  Teachers can manage classrooms, assign BLE tags to students, and view daily attendance records.
-* **Time Aggregation:** Automatically calculates a student's absolute earliest "entered" time and latest "exited" time per day.
+*  Automatically calculates a student's absolute earliest "entered" time and latest "exited" time per day.
-* **Offline Syncing:** With an internal flash storage, such is the case when the classroom Wi-Fi drops or is unavailable, the ESP32 locally caches attendance records and background-syncs them to the server once the connection is restored.
+*  With an internal flash storage, such is the case when the classroom Wi-Fi drops or is unavailable, the ESP32 locally caches attendance records and background-syncs them to the server once the connection is restored.

 ---